Benefits of Migration

 E-2 Treaty Investor Visa – Benefits and Process

-- After 5 years, you may apply for the Green Card by demonstrating sustained economic activity.
+- After 5 years it can lead to a Green Card by demonstrating sustained economic activity.

 - The applicant can live and work legally in the U.S. only in the company for which the petition was filed.
-They may travel in and out of the U.S.
+They can travel in and out of the U.S.

-- The benefit extends to the spouse (who can obtain an open work permit) and children under 21 years old (who can study in schools or universities).
+- The benefit extends to the spouse (who can obtain an open work permit) and children under 21 years old (they can study in schools or universities).

-- Applying at the U.S. consulate from Colombia, the process can take between 3 and 6 months.
+- Applying at the U.S. consulate from Colombia, the process may take between 3 and 6 months.

-- If applying by changing status within the U.S., it can take between 4 and 8 months.
-There is an option for Premium Processing within 15 days at an additional cost.
+- If applying by changing status within the U.S., it may take between 4 and 8 months.
+There is a Premium Processing option in 15 days with additional cost.

 - Advantages: moderate investment amount, relatively short process, benefits for the family group.

-- Treaty countries in Latin America: Colombia, Mexico, Argentina, Chile, Costa Rica, Honduras, Panama, Paraguay.
+- Countries with treaty in Latin America: Colombia, Mexico, Argentina, Chile, Costa Rica, Honduras, Panama, Paraguay.

-- Countries without treaty: Brazil, Venezuela, Bolivia, and Ecuador.
+- No treaty: Brazil, Venezuela, Bolivia and Ecuador.

-- Other treaty countries: Spain, Italy, France, Germany, United Kingdom, Canada, Turkey, Japan, South Korea, and Australia.
+- Other countries with treaty: Spain, Italy, France, Germany, United Kingdom, Canada, Turkey, Japan, South Korea and Australia.

 - The visa is initially granted for 2 years and can be renewed indefinitely.